srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

 **tldr**: Announcing a rewrite of [[Ema]] (a static site generator in [[Haskell]] with hot reload destined to develop an unique kind of apps) with support for generic route encoders and composability.
 :::

-Today I'd like announce version 0.8 of [[Ema]].
+I'd like announce version 0.8 of [[Ema]].
 This version is nearly a total rewrite,[^pr] aimed at improving Ema towards two ends:

 [^pr]: [The PR](https://github.com/EmaApps/ema-template/pull/22) spawned commits over nearly 7 months of intermittent work with feedback and contributions from others.